bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-14-specification-call.md

 Speaker 1: Yeah it basically depends on the expiry of the offer, right?

 Speaker 5: Right?
 It's equally painful.
 But if you're talking about offers, the vast majority of payments in general tend to be these shorter term things that people post that might be a side effect of both love and sucking and requiring that, but that will still be enough material number of payments, and for those this may be particularly useful because you can have a much smaller QR code.
-But	 I mean it is the case that if you want to build a very long term offer, you probably wouldn't use this.
+But, I mean it is the case that if you want to build a very long term offer, you probably wouldn't use this.
 Still, this is just an option, right?
 You can go still.

 Speaker 2: So, okay.
 So, it's not mandatory.
 It's just like adding a TLV to let you do the other works.

 Speaker 0: Yeah.
 Basically, the implementation could decide when you generate an offer.
 With a long expiration, we would just wait for you and we've another ID; and if you have a short expiration, we would use a SCID.

 Speaker 5: Potentially, yeah.